emacs-pe/nov.el/README.md

 ## Setup

-Make sure you have an `unzip` executable on `PATH`, otherwise the extraction of EPUB files will fail.
-If you for some reason have `unzip` in a non-standard location, customize `nov-unzip-program` to its path.
+By default, `nov.el` uses `unzip` on `PATH` to extract EPUB files.
+You can customize `nov-unzip-program` if it is located elsewhere.
+You can also customize `nov-unzip-args` if you use a different decompression tool like `bsdtar`.
+It must accept a target `directory` where nov unzips the EPUB `filename`.

+    (setq nov-unzip-program (executable-find "bsdtar")
+          nov-unzip-args '("-xC" directory "-f" filename))

 You'll also need an Emacs compiled with `libxml2` support, otherwise rendering will fail.

 Put the following in your init file: